If this is the first time you’re using a bail bondsman you probably have a lot of questions about how the process works.

-Let us take you step by step inside a typical case that we deal with.
+Let us take you step by step inside a typical case that we deal with in 2017.

 STEP 2.
 The defendant’s family member doesn’t know that when he calls us.
 They just know that he was at home when he got arrested.

 STEP 3.
 Using the information we have, we are able to find out where the defendant was arrested and how much his bail would be.
 The family member wants to bail him out and asks how much it will cost.

 STEP 4.
 The cost of the bond is 10% of the total bail amount, as regulated by the California Department of Insurance.
 For this bond, it would cost $5,000.
 This is a non-refundable fee that is paid to the bondsman for the service of guaranteeing the full $50,000 with the court.

 When a bail bondsman in Los Angeles gets someone out of jail, they become liable for the full amount of the bail bond to the court.
 If the person we bail out of jail doesn’t go to court then we are liable for paying the full amount of the bond to the court.